RobScottLLC/eazy-http-headers/README.md

 # Eazy HTTP Headers
 ##Description
-Eazy HTTP Headers provides two check boxes for settings on the general settings page.
+Eazy HTTP Headers provides three check boxes for settings on the general settings page.
-The check boxes, when checked, activate two functions built into WordPress, send_frame_options_header() & send_nosniff_header().
+Two of the check boxes, activate two functions built into WordPress, send_frame_options_header() & send_nosniff_header(), while the other sets a header for X-XSS Protection.
 This allows you to control your sites HTTP Headers for X-Frame-Options & X-Content-Type-Options using functions built into WordPress functions.

 ##License